 For my taste the Apple Strudel is best, when you have it some hours later at room temperature.
 It is very good also in the next day or two.

-In Vienna almost every pastry shop offers a very good apple strudel.
-Come to visit Vienna when travelling is possible again.
 On my Full Day Walking Tour Vienna you will have the possibility to try this delicacy – the original Viennese Apple Strudel.